DavidTranLe/Dinner-and-a-Movie/java_backend/README.md

 The default for the application is to run with authentication, so you can simply unset the DAAM_SEC environment variable.

 **NOTE:** You cannot view the SWAGGER UI API documentation with security turned on.

+Things to implement:
+- [ ] Add a service layer to the resource server so that controllers do not directly access the repositories.
+- [ ] DTO objects for the resource server.